-Each class of property, plant and equipment is carried at cost, less where applicable any accumulated depreciation and impairment losses (which are accounted in accordance with policy 1(j).
+Each class of property, plant and equipment is carried at cost, less where applicable any accumulated depreciation and impairment losses.

 The cost of fixed assets constructed within the consolidated entity includes the cost of materials, direct labour, borrowing costs and an appropriate proportion of fixed and variable overheads.